da-199/news-headlines/README.md

+The data sources for are this are the following:
+- New York Times Homepage API
+- NBC News website

 ETL Overview:

 1. Files in sources folder are scheduled to scrape data from different sources and output them into a dataframe.